Don H. Catlin, M.D.: BSCG Chief Science Officer and Co-founder

 Renowned pioneering sports anti-doping scientist

 Widely considered a father of drug testing in sport, Don H. Catlin, M.D., has more than three decades of experience at the highest levels of sports anti-doping science.
-He founded the first sports anti-doping lab in the United States, the UCLA Olympic Analytical Laboratory, in 1982 and served as its director for 25 years, growing it into one of the worlds largest and most respected sports drug testing facility.
+He founded the first sports anti-doping lab in the United States, the UCLA Olympic Analytical Laboratory, in 1982 and served as its director for 25 years, growing it into one of the world’s largest and most respected sports drug testing facilities.
 Today, he is the Chief Science Officer of BSCG.

 Decades of elite sports drug testing and testing development

 Dr. Catlin has overseen drug testing at multiple Olympic games, beginning with the 1984 Summer Games in Los Angeles, as well as for professional sports leagues such as Major League Baseball (MLB) and the National Football League (NFL), and the National Collegiate Athletic Association (NCAA).
 His analytical research has been vital to developing many of the tests currently used to detect performance-enhancing drugs, including the first reported designer steroid, norbolethone; artificial testosterone; the long-acting EPO blood booster darbepoetin; and, perhaps most famously, the designer steroid at the center of the BALCO scandal, THG.

 One of the first to recognize problems with supplements